unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 the using protocol and application (such as [RFC2818] or [RFC6125]).

+## Alternative Modes of Authentication

+A signature over a server configuration might be redundant with other forms of authentication.
+In these cases, care needs to be taken to avoid unknown key share attacks.
+The precise form of validation will depend on context.

+Note:
+: This section is incomplete.
+Unknown key-share attacks are quite likely unless certain measures are taken.
+Authentication of the server configuration is not necessarily sufficient.

 # Server Configuration Extensions {#extensions}

 The offline server configuration uses the same ServerConfiguration format that